stsinwell/ocaML/README.txt

 --- To train a neural network on the MNIST dataset --- make train_mnist

+This trains for 1 epoch with 60,000 steps.

 --- To run a visualization of the neural network -- make visualise